Our Lady of Lourdes Shrine, Villianur: Pond

-There was a natural pond in front of the chapel. it was once used as the water reservoir for the irrigation of the lands around and water came from the big Ousteri Lake which is 10 km away from here.
+In 1923, walls were constructed around the pond in front of the chapel.
+The pond, once used as a water reservoir for the irrigation of the lands around and water came from the big Ousteri Lake which is 10 km away from here.
 And this pond was constructed by Fr.
 Lesbond, the Parish Priest, with donations from Zigon organized by Mr. Lesage.
 Mr. Larocgue from the people in Zigon got a statue from Lourdes and in 1924 and a solemn ceremony took place to install the statue in the middle of the sacred pond after the due consecration of the statue and the pond.

 It is believed by the people here that the pond water is miraculous and has the ability to cure the sick and bring good fortune.
 This is the only Catholic church in Asia having a sacred pond in front of the church.

+In 1930, the shrine's flagpole was installed.
+In 1956, a home and school for orphans were established in the name of Our Lady of Lourdes.

 The grotto

 19 years after Lourdes apparitions, the first church and grotto for Our Lady of Lourdes was constructed in 1877.
 The centenary celebrations was celebrated on 10 September 1977.
-As a remembrance of the centenary celebrations, Rev.Fr.Duissen built a big grotto in the garden of the church, which was consecrated by bishop Venmani S. Selvanather on 10 October 1978.
+As a remembrance of the centenary celebrations, Rev. Fr.
+Duissen built a big grotto in the garden of the church, which was consecrated by bishop Venmani S. Selvanather on 10 October 1978.
 The grotto which was inside the church was modified according as per the instruction of the Second Vatican Council.